What to Know Before Buying an RV – Checklist

 Bring a Ladder, a Flashlight, and Gloves to Inspect the Vehicle

+You will need a flashlight, a ladder, and a pair of gloves.
 Bring a ladder to inspect the roof.
 When visiting campers for sale, take a flashlight, if possible both front and hand, and a pair of gloves to reach in and get a feel for the situation.
-Wear comfortable clothes, you will look for details above and below the vehicle.
-Remember that with this article there is no detail that will escape you.
+Wear comfortable clothes.
+You will look for details above and below the vehicle.
+Remember that with this article, no detail will escape you.

 Checklist What to Inspect Before Buying an RV